 Lemays and Sons in Goffstown, NH.
 For me, the extra effort of traveling further and maintaining the 14+ year relationship I have with them is of the utmost importance in trusting where my beef goes.
 I know my animals are respected, and treated with dignity, and the skilled cutters are always consistent giving you high quality product time and time again.

-(Click their logo to the left to see their website.)
+(Click Lemay's logo to the to see their website.)

 (Click the cow for the cut sheet.)